On the Zarankiewicz problem for graphs with bounded VC-dimension: Introduction

 \begin{theorem} Let $k$ and $d$ be integers such that $k \geq d \geq 3$.
 Let $G = (A,B,E)$ be a bipartite graph with $|A|=|B|=n/2$ with VC-dimension at most $d$.
 Then, if $G$ is $K_{k,k}$-free, we have

 \end{theorem}

-We give the proof of Theorem \ref{main} in Section 2.
-It is perhaps important to emphasize that, unlike the argument used in \cite{FPSSZ17}, our method does not rely on the so-called {\it{packing lemma}} of Haussler \cite{Ha95}.
-Instead, our approach is similar in spirit to an argument used by Sudakov and Tomon \cite{ST20} in a related, but different context.
+The proof of Theorem 3, which we will discuss in Section 2, is very different than the proof of Theorem 1 from \cite{FPSSZ17}, since our method does not rely at all on the so-called packing lemma of Haussler \cite{Ha95}.
+Instead, our approach is inspired by an argument used by Sudakov and Tomon \cite{ST20} in a related, but different context.
+It is perhaps important to also mention that, like Theorem \ref{FPSSZ1}, an asymmetric version of Theorem \ref{main} is also very likely to have multiple applications in incidence geometry (with bounds which are superior to the ones implied by Theorem \ref{FPSSZ1}).
+We will however not pursue such applications in this paper.